 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

-While it’s important to protect your skin against UV rays year-round (even inside), it’s especially important as temperatures heat up in the summer and we spend more time outside under the sun.
+While it’s important to protect your skin from the sun year-round (even if you’re inside), it’s especially important during summer, when UV rays are stronger and you’re more likely to be soaking them in.
 According to the U.S. Department of Health and Human Services, about one out of every three Americans reports getting sunburned each year.
-Dr. Michael C. Cameron, a board-certified dermatologist and assistant professor of dermatology at Mount Sinai’s Icahn School of Medicine, explained that “a sunburn is a sign that your skin has received excessive UV radiation,” and data has shown that a history of sunburns — especially blistering (also known as second degree) sunburns — can potentially increase your risk for skin cancers later in life.
-This underscores the importance of wearing (and reapplying) sunscreen at any age, as well as investing in UPF clothing and hats.
+Studies also show that a history of sunburns — especially blistering (also known as second degree) sunburns — can increase your risk for skin cancers later in life .
+Wearing (and reapplying) sunscreen at any age, as well as investing in UPF clothing and hats is crucial to keeping your skin healthy and your summer fun.

 Despite our best efforts, sunburns happen from time to time, and they can be very uncomfortable.
 We spoke to doctors about how to treat a sunburn and what you should look for in over-the-counter products that provide relief, as well as how to know if you should seek further medical treatment.